ARRL NYC/Long Island Field Day 2000 Report

 Antennas were dipoles, an R3 vertical and a 10 meter vertical.

-The twelfth stop was the combined Grumman Amateur Radio Club and Suffolk
+The twelfth stop was the combined Grumman Amateur Radio Club and

 County Radio Club site in La Grange in Sayville.
 Grumman club callsign WA2LQO